 Q: I was listening to a discussion on WNYC about the word “nerd” and began thinking of when I first heard the term.
 I’m a baby boomer and don’t remember encountering it in grammar school, high school, or college.
-I believe I first heard the word on the TV show “Happy Days.”
+I believe I first heard the word on the TV show Happy Days.
 Did I miss something or did “nerd” originate on the sitcom?

 A: You must have had your mind on other things.
-“Happy Days” was on the air from the mid-’70s to the mid-’80s, but the word “nerd” (sometimes spelled “nurd” in its early days) originated in the United States in the early ’50s.
+Happy Days was on the air from the mid-’70s to the mid-’80s, but the word “nerd” (sometimes spelled “nurd” in its early days) originated in the United States in the early ’50s.

 That’s about the only thing certain about “nerd.”
 Its origin has been much disputed and we may never know the real story.

-The first published citation for the word in the OED is from an October 1951 article in Newsweek: “In Detroit, someone who once would be called a drip or a square is now, regrettably, a nerd.”
+The first published citation for “nerd” in the OED is from an article in Newsweek (Oct.
+8, 1951): “In Detroit, someone who once would be called a drip or a square is now, regrettably, a nerd.”

 Less likely, the OED says, are suggestions that “nerd” is an alteration of “turd” or that it is back-slang for “drunk” (which contains the letters n-u-r-d) or that it is derived from the name of the ventriloquist Edgar Bergen’s dummy Mortimer Snerd.

-Here are some “nerd”-related word formations, from Cassell’s Dictionary of Slang and the Random House Historical Dictionary of American Slang: the adjectives “nerdy” (1960s) and “nerdly” (1990s) are self-explanatory; the verb “to nerd” (1980s) means to study, but “to nerd around” (1970s) is to goof off; a “nerd magnet” (1980s) is a woman who attracts nerds; a “nerd pack” (1980s) is a pocket protector for holding pens.
+Here are some “nerd”-related word formations, from Green’s Dictionary of Slang and the Random House Historical Dictionary of American Slang: the adjectives “nerdy” (1960s) and “nerdly” (1990s) are self-explanatory; the verb “to nerd” (1980s) means to study, but “to nerd around” (1970s) is to goof off; a “nerd magnet” (1980s) is a woman who attracts nerds; a “nerd pack” (1980s) is a pocket protector for holding pens.